ttyS0/docker-other-transcode/README.md

 * The [NVidia Container Toolkit](https://github.com/NVIDIA/nvidia-docker) must be installed.
 It's very important to restart the Docker daemon after installation as it updates the Docker configuration.

-## VAAPI

-This image builds `ffmpeg` with the `VA-API` system to access hardware encoding exposed via the DRI mechanism.
-This is the easiest way to access Intel QSV, though it does suffer from a lack of encoder acceleration coverage.
-Most notably HEVC does not work correctly with the `VAAPI` system.

 ## QSV

-This image builds `ffmpeg` with the Intel Media SDK to provide direct use of Intel's QSV system.
-While more feature complete it is non-trivial to build and may as a result be buggier than `VAAPI`.
+This image builds `ffmpeg` with the [Intel Media SDK](https://github.com/Intel-Media-SDK/MediaSDK) to provide direct use of Intel's QSV system.
+That combined with VAAPI provides a high quality and performant transcode.
+Performance is very dependent on both clock speed and iGPU variant.

+### Requirements

+* The [i915](https://01.org/linuxgraphics/gfx-docs/drm/gpu/i915.html) kernel module must be loaded
+* `/dev/dri` devices must be available.

 ## SW

 This image is for only using software encoding via `ffmpeg`.
-It is also the only image that attempts to provide both an Intel (`amd64`) and ARM (`arm64`) image.
+It is also the only image that attempts to provide both an Intel (`amd64`) and ARM (`arm64`) image, as there are no hardware dependencies.

 # Prebuilt Images